resource-disaggregation/blk-switch/osdi21_artifact/spdk/README.md

 # SPDK Evaluation

+**Note:** This README is self-contained.
+It contains instructions to setup and evaluate against SPDK (one of the baselines used in the paper).
+You do not need to build/setup blk-switch for this.
+Just the instructions here are sufficient.

 The below commands to setup, build, configure, and prepare SPDK need to be run on both machines (Host & Target).
 ### Fetch and build SPDK
 ```